KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    #DRIVER ./mydriver

-It is possible to choose the empty dummy driver , if the user wants to include the KPP generated modules into a larger model (e.g. a general circulation or a chemical transport model) instead of creating a stand-alone version of the chemical integrator.
+It is possible to choose the empty dummy driver :code:`none`, if the user wants to include the KPP generated modules into a larger model (e.g. a general circulation or a chemical transport model) instead of creating a stand-alone version of the chemical integrator.
 The driver is also selected when the command is missing.
 If the command occurs twice, the second replaces the first.

 .. _dummyindex:

 #DUMMYINDEX
 -----------

-It is possible to declare species in the section that are not used in the section.
-If your model needs to check at run-time if a certain species is included in the current mechanism, you can set to .
+It is possible to declare species in the :command:`#SPECIES` section that are not used in :command:`#EQUATIONS` section.
+If your model needs to check at run-time if a certain species is included in the current mechanism, you can set to :command:`#DUMMYINDEX on`.
 Then, KPP will set the indices to zero for all species that do not occur in any reaction.
-With (the default), those are undefined variables.
+With :command:`#DUMMYINDEX off` (the default), those are undefined variables.
 For example, if you frequently switch between mechanisms with and without sulfuric acid, you can use this code:

 .. code-block:: F90